 General / family planning

-The costs of the vasectomy are not covered by health insurance.
+The costs of the interception are not covered by the health insurance companies.

 Spermiogram after vasectomy

 After the spermatic ducts have been cut (vasectomy), it is necessary to check that there are no more sperm in the ejaculate.
 To ensure that the examination is meaningful, it should take place no earlier than three months after the procedure and after at least 25 previous ejaculations.

 The procedure itself is short and is performed under local anesthesia: Through two small skin incisions on the testicle, the vas deferens are exposed, cut and the ends closed.
 The seminal fluid remains unchanged, but no longer contains sperm.